lbattaglioli2000/theluigi.com/content/collections/periodicals/hello.md

     content:
       -
         type: text
         text: 'It''s been quite some time since I''ve last written anything on here, so this one will be chock full of goodies.
 Life has been quite crazy lately.
-I go to school full time, I recently got hired at Apple so I''ve been training there, and I still work at '
+I go to school full time, I work at Apple and '
       -
         type: text
         marks: